Rangoons/quick-branch/README.md

 # Create and checkout a new branch
 quick-branch issue ABC-123 --checkout

-# Turbo mode: assign, update status, and checkout in one command
-quick-branch issue ABC-123 --turbo

 # Combine flags: view details and checkout
 quick-branch issue ABC-123 -v -c
 ```

 **Flags:**

-- `-t, --turbo` - Assign yourself, update status to "In Dev", and checkout branch (all-in-one!)
 - `-u, --url` - Copy issue URL to clipboard
 - `-b, --branch` - Copy branch name to clipboard
 - `-c, --checkout` - Create and checkout a new branch with the Linear branch name